-Housing loans are all set to become cheaper with several private sector banks and housing finance companies (HFCs) are also reducing benchmark lending rates after spurt in deposits following demonetisation.
+Housing loans are all set to become cheaper with several housing finance companies (HFCs) and private sector banks cut lending rates after spurt in deposits following demonetisation.
 Public sector banks (PSBs) have started rate cut war in a big way after the latest round of lending rates cut by these banks.
 HFCs are also following suit and reducing their lending rates.

 Country’s largest mortgage lender, Housing Finance Development Corporation (HDFC), ICICI Bank and Indiabulls Housing Finance Ltd have cut retail home loan rates by 40-45 basis points, after State Bank Of India, the largest bank in the country, slashed its rates on Monday.

 On Monday, Private sector lender ICICI Bank has reduced its home loan rates by 0.45 percent to 8.65 percent from 9.10 percent earlier.
 The bank has also reduced its one-year MCLR by 70 basis points (100bps = 1 percentage point) to 8.2 percent from 8.9 percent earlier.

 ICICI Bank’s new rates offer loans up to Rs 75 lakh at 8.65 percent for female borrowers and 8.70 percent for others.
 For loans above Rs 5 crore, the interest rate has been reduced by 0.60 percent to 8.85 percent.

 Country’s largest mortgage lender, Housing Development and Finance Corporation Ltd (HDFC) on Tuesday cut its home loan rates by up to 45 basis points following State Bank of India and ICICI Bank who announced a steep reduction in rates since January 1.